-The professional development in the teaching class implies necessarily regular meetings.
+Continuing our professional development in teaching requires regular meetings.
 Still, these meetings aren’t enough, by themselves, to ensure the professional development of a teacher who desires to be increasingly excellent, not only in moral and spiritual values, but also in innovating and differentiated pedagogical practices.

 As teacher, Adventist, and trainer of teachers who work at the Portuguese Education Ministry, I acknowledge the existing difficulty in accessing training in Centers of Continuous Formation for Teachers, for the teachers working in Adventist School Institutions.
 This is due to two reasons: 1) They are not teachers of the public-school system, which has access to the formative package available to the schools that are part of it; and 2) most of the training sessions available in private institutions are ministered on Sabbath.